HOW TO CONTACT THE POLICE

 If you don't speak or answer questions and the operator can only hear background noise, they'll transfer your call to the police.
 If you replace the handset, the landline may remain connected for 45 seconds in case you pick it up again.
 Calling 999 from a landline automatically gives the police information about your location.

 An online form to quickly establish the most appropriate response.
+You can also reach this page via this QR code:

 CCTV video submission portal